Ekaterina Schulmann

 Ekaterina Mikhailovna Schulmann (Екатерина Михайловна Шульман, Yekaterina Mikhaylovna Shulman; née Zaslavskaya (Заславская); born 19 August 1978) is a Russian political scientist specializing in legislative processes.
-Schulmann is an associate professor of the RANEPA, an associate professor of the Moscow School for the Social and Economic Sciences, and an associate fellow of Chatham House.
+Schulmann was a senior lecturer at RANEPA from 2013 to 2022 and an associate professor at the Moscow School for the Social and Economic Sciences from 2021 to 2022.
+She is currently a fellow of the Robert Bosch Academy Berlin, an associate fellow of Chatham House, a non-resident scholar at the Carnegie Russia Eurasia Center in Berlin, and an invited lecturer at the Institute for East European Studies of the Free University of Berlin.

-She works as a lecturer and columnist, gives expert commentary to the media, and hosts her own political radio talk show.
+She works as a lecturer and political commentator, gives expert commentary to the media, and hosts her own political radio talk show.
 As of August 2022, her YouTube channel has one million subscribers.

 Biography

 Education and career

 Schulmann was born in Tula to Michael and Olga Zaslavsky.
 Her maternal grandparents both were professors at the Tula State Pedagogical University.
-Michael Zaslavsky had a Ph.D. in Engineering and worked as vice-rector at the Tula Institute of Economics and Informatics.
+Michael Zaslavsky had a Ph.D. in engineering and worked as provost at the Tula Institute of Economics and Informatics.
 Professor Olga Zaslavsky is Head of the Department of Theoretical and Practical Pedagogics at the TSPU.

-In 1995, Ekaterina graduated with honors from public school №73 and went to Canada, where in 1996 she graduated from George Brown College in Toronto.
+In 1995, Schulmann graduated with honors from public school №73 and went to Canada, where in 1996 she graduated from George Brown College in Toronto.
 In 1999 she moved to Moscow, where In March–September 1999 she was a senior editor at Russian News and Information Agency Novosti.
 Later in 1999, she started working at the State Duma, staying there in various posts (deputy’s assistant, political faction analyst and expert in the analytical department) until 2011.

-In 2001-2005, she studied political science at the RANEPA (Russian Presidential Academy of National Economy and Public Administration).
+In 2001-2005, she studied law at the RANEPA (Russian Presidential Academy of National Economy and Public Administration).

-In 2006-11, Schulmann was Director of legislative research at The PBN Company, a consulting firm.
+In 2006-11, Schulmann was director of legislative research at The PBN Company, a consulting firm.

 In 2013, she obtained a Candidate of Sciences degree in political science at RANEPA and was hired by the Russian Presidential Academy of National Economy and Public Administration.
 Her research interests include the legislative process in modern Russia, parliamentarism and decision-making mechanisms in hybrid political regimes.
 From 2013 until its closure Schulmann was a lecturer in the Moscow School of Civic Education.

-In 2013, she became an associate professor at the Russian Presidential Academy of National Economy and Public Administration.
+In 2013, she became a senior lecturer at the Russian Presidential Academy of National Economy and Public Administration.

 In 2018, she was elected a member of the Presidential Council for Civil Society and Human Rights.
 On 21 October 2019, she was dismissed from the Council.

-In 2019, she was promoted to Director of RANEPA's Center for Legislative Studies and started working as associate professor at MSSES.
+In 2019, she was promoted to Director of RANEPA's Center for Legislative Studies and started working as an associate professor at MSSES.

-Since January 2023, Ekaterina Shulman has become a professor at Kazakh University KAZGUU named after M.Narikbayev, she will teach political science at the university.
+Since January 2023, Schulmann has been an associate professor at M. Narikbayev University (KAZGUU) in Astana, Kazakhstan; she teaches political science at the university.